Haifa Safety Guide

 LGBTQ+ Travelers

-• Public displays of affection are generally safe in central, secular areas of Haifa
+• Public displays of affection generally safe in tourist areas

 Travel Insurance